dannydabbles/dreamdeck/chainlit.md

 ### Manage TODOs

 - Use `/todo` to save reminders and notes.
-- TODO items are saved locally in markdown files under `./helper/YYYY-MM-DD/todo.md`.
+- TODO items are saved as markdown files organized by date and persona, under `./helper/<persona>/<YYYY-MM-DD>/todo.md`.

 ### Knowledge Management

 - **Location**: The knowledge directory MUST reside at the root of your project (`./knowledge`).
 - **Container Sync**: When running in Docker, ensure the `knowledge` folder is mounted or copied into the container.
 - Files are **chunked and indexed** on startup or chat resume.
-- The knowledge base is used for **retrieval-augmented generation** to enrich the story.
+- The knowledge base enriches the story by providing relevant background, lore, or factual information retrieved during the conversation.

 ### Troubleshooting
 If the system reports the knowledge directory is missing: